La Vaquerita

-Isabel Ordóñez Martínez, better known under her ring name La Vaquerita (Spanish for "The Little Cowgirl"; born May 16, 1978, in Guadalajara, Jalisco, Mexico) is the ring name of a Mexican luchadora, or female professional wrestler working for the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL) portraying a ruda ("bad girl") wrestling character.
+Isabel Ordóñez Martínez, better known under her ring name La Vaquerita (Spanish for "The Little Cowgirl"; born May 16, 1978, in Guadalajara, Jalisco, Mexico) is the ring name of a Mexican professional wrestler working for the Mexican promotion Consejo Mundial de Lucha Libre (CMLL) portraying a ruda ("bad girl") wrestling character.
 La Vaquerita's real name was not a matter of public record until she lost her mask at the 2016 Infierno en el Ring show.
 She was the first holder of the Lucha POP Women's Championship and made her debut for CMLL in late 2012.

 Professional wrestling career

-La Vaquerita became interested in lucha libre by pure chance, passing by Arena Coliseo in her native Guadalajara, Jalisco she noticed that they had female wrestlers on the card and became interested.
+La Vaquerita became interested in professional wrestling by pure chance, passing by Arena Coliseo in her native Guadalajara, Jalisco she noticed that they had female wrestlers on the card and became interested.
 She went to renowned wrestling trainer Diablo Velasco who lived in Guadalajara and got accepted into his wrestling school.
 According to Vaquerita she was the last female wrestler to be trained by Diablo Velasco before he retired in 1997.
 She began working as a professional wrestler in 1993 at the age of only 16, as she was a last minute replacement when wrestler Miss Janeth was injured and the promoter was a woman short for the show.
 Even after her debut she continued her training under Velasco when she was not booked on shows.
-Initially she worked under the ring name Gypsy, an enmascarada (masked) character.
+Initially she worked under the ring name Gypsy, a wrestling masked character.
 Later on she would adopt the ring name "Alaska" as she worked primarily in and around Guadalajara.
 At one point during either her time as Gypsy or Alaska she took an extended sabbatical from wrestling to have a child.